 Once the arrest has been granted, there is a 10 working day time limit (which may be extended to a maximum of 30) to present the lawsuit along with the petition for the appointment of an arbitrator, as referred in N° 16, and request the arrest to be maintained.
 This may present a substantial problem when the arrest is obtained in Chile to secure the enforcement of a future judgment or award issued abroad.
-Namely, if the creditor wants to start substantive proceeding abroad, within the time limit of 10 or eventually 30 working days the creditor will need to prove to the satisfaction of the Chilean Court that granted the arrest, that the relevant substantive proceeding will need to be legalized up to the Chilean Consul abroad.
+Namely, if the creditor wants to start substantive proceeding abroad, within the time limit of 10 or eventually 30 working days the creditor will need to prove to the satisfaction of the Chilean Court that granted the arrest, that the relevant substantive proceeding has been started abroad.
+For this the documentation required abroad to start the proceeding will need to be legalized up to the Chilean Consul abroad.
 Subsequently, the documentation will need to be sent to Chile to complete its legalization and then presented (duly translated) to the Court which granted the arrest.
 If the arrest has been obtained to enforce a foreign judgment or award the exequatur from The Supreme Court is sufficient to comply with this requirement.